verbal-autopsy-software/pyCrossVA/Readme.rst

   from pycrossva.transform import transform

   transform(("2016WHOv151", "InterVA5"), "path/to/data.csv")
+  # for the 2022 WHO VA instrument & pre-release test version of InSilicoVA_2022
+  # (algorithm has not been tested or validated; use InSilicoVA_2022 at your own risk)
+  transform(("2022WHOv0101", "InSilicoVA_2022"), "path/to/data.csv")

 You can also call the transform function on a Pandas DataFrame, if you wanted to read in and process the data before calling the function.